zinob/x4-recovery/README.md

 This is an attempt at seeing if it is possible to reconstruct the file by re-pointing the FAT and possibly re-creating the AVI (RIFF)-header

+###About the file testfat.zip
+The file testfat.zip is just a simple file system created using the command mkfs.vfat -F 32, It will decompress to a roughly 300MB file, since that is around the practical minimum for a FAT32 partition.

 Sources:
 -----
 * [Paul Stoffregen - Understanding FAT32 Filesystems](https://www.pjrc.com/tech/8051/ide/fat32.html)